 - For long-term PN patients, the usual dose of copper in PN should be 0.3 mg/day for adults and 20 mcg/kg/day for pediatric patients.

 - Patients with persistent diarrhea or GI fluid losses should receive between 0.4 mg/day and 0.5 mg/day.

 - Patients with liver disease should receive a lower dose of 0.15 mg/day.

 - Copper requirements should periodically be reassessed and corrections made as needed.

 Recent national drug shortages have included MTE concentrate as well as copper.
-Due to the lack of MTE availability, these trace metals are being added individually to consumers’ PN.
-Frequently, prescribers are persisting in their use of 1 mg/day, which is excessive.
+Due to the lack of MTE availability, trace metals are being added individually to consumers’ PN.
+Frequently, prescribers are persisting in their use of 1 mg/day of copper, which is excessive.
 Consumers should make sure they are getting the appropriate dose.

-- A.S.P.E.N.
-Position Paper: Recommendations for Changes in Commercially Available Parenteral Multivitamin and Multi-Trace Element Products, V. Vanek, P. Borum, A. Buchman et al., Nutrition in Clinical Practice, 2012;27:440–91.
+4. V. Vanek, P. Borum, A. Buchman et al., A.S.P.E.N.
+Position Paper: Recommendations for Changes in Commercially Available Parenteral Multivitamin and Multi-Trace Element Products, Nutrition in Clinical Practice, 2012;27:440–91.

 Davina Ngo is a pharmacist with Nutrishare, Inc.